Svenbonne/DCL_MLS/README.md

 # Causal Reasoning of LLMs <a href="https://digitalcausalitylab.github.io/"><img src="figures/logo.png" align="right" width = "120" /></a>

-This repository is created for the group project for the [Digital Causality Lab](https://digitalcausalitylab.github.io/).
+This repository is created as a group project for the [Digital Causality Lab](https://digitalcausalitylab.github.io/).

 ### Participants